miguelrfernandes/miguelrfernandes/README.md

 👋 Hi, I’m @miguelrfernandes

 I’m an MSc student in Biomedical Engineering at IST, Lisbon.
+I love coding and I have worked on several projects both during my academic journey and free time.

+I have created a [web app](https://www.miguelroquefernandes.com/wodl-solver) with 30k monthly unique users for the last 2 years.

 ---